-An all-open-seating dinner is served there nightly between 7:30 and 9:30 p.m.
+Dinner is all open seating, and it's served there nightly between 7 p.m. and 9:30 p.m.
 Each night, the menu includes at least one meat entree (steak, lamb), fresh fish, poultry and a vegetarian option.
-In fact, vegetarian selections in all categories (appetizers, salads, etc.) are highlighted daily in a special area of the menu and are always plentiful -- not just piles of whatever side dishes were left over from creating the other entrees, but unique creations like zucchini ravioli.
-Dietary restrictions are also well addressed; we met a woman with severe gluten and additive allergies, who told us the head chef met with her, one-on-one, every day, to go over a special menu his team created just for her.
+In fact, vegetarian selections in all categories (appetizers, salads, etc.) are highlighted daily in a special area of the menu and are always plentiful -- not just piles of whatever side dishes were left over from creating the other entrees, but unique creations like Vegetable Wellington, layered roasted vegetables baked in puff pastry and served with shallot cream sauce, and a steamed bok choy wedge.

 Overall, we were most impressed with the fish dishes.
 Many cruise lines serve only frozen fish, but Windstar brings local catch onboard whenever it can.

-Breakfast and lunch are served on Deck 4 in the Veranda, an airy dining space with some floor-to-ceiling windows looking out on the outer deck and the sea; during a recent refurbishment the outdoor portion of the Veranda was expanded to create room for more al fresco dining.
+Breakfast and lunch are served on Deck 4 in the Veranda, an airy dining space with some floor-to-ceiling windows looking out on the outer deck and the sea.
+During a recent refurbishment, the outdoor portion of the Veranda was expanded to create room for more alfresco dining.
 Breakfast is served from about 7:30 until 9:30 a.m. each morning, but the times can vary slightly, depending on tour departures, so check the daily program.
 A buffet bar includes pastries, tasty fresh smoothies (different flavors every day -- don't miss the honey and melon), fresh fruit, and cheeses and meats.
 There's an omelet station; warmed buffet trays containing sausage, bacon and hash browns; and a communal toaster next to piles of bagels, bread and English muffins.
-You can also order waiter-service breakfast items from a printed menu that includes eggs made-to-order, French toast, pancakes and eggs Benedict.
+You can also order waiter-service breakfast items from a printed menu that includes eggs made to order, French toast, pancakes and eggs Benedict.
 Staff members are available to pour coffee and carry and clear plates.

 Passengers have two options for lunch, which is served only in this venue.
 One is to order a waiter-service entree off a set menu.
 (Items change daily, but there are also some always-available items, such as grilled salmon and hamburgers.)
 Most folks opted for option two, the buffet, which centered on a different cuisine (Italian, Mexican, etc.) each day.
 Some of the best meals we had onboard were lunches in the Veranda.